 - All new-home construction in Transit Village is eligible for a 10-year, 100% property tax abatement

-- The Townhomes of Van Aken: 33 for-sale townhomes, located at the southwest corner of the Van Aken/Onaway/Sutton intersection; construction is underway with a model suite expected May 2017
+- The Townhomes of Van Aken: 33 for-sale townhomes, located at the southwest corner of the Van Aken/Onaway/Sutton intersection; construction is underway and the model suite is open; five townhomes include solar panels to drastically reduce energy costs

 Cuyahoga County Community Toolkit